Has Alcoholism Started to Take Control of Your Life?

 In order to recover from alcoholism and reach sobriety, you have to quit for good.
 This is what detox is.
 The stage of quitting before you receive treatment.
 Alcohol is one of the hardest substances to quit.
 In fact, without proper treatment, if you have a particularly bad alcohol addiction, it can be life-threatening.
 That’s why doing your detox at an alcohol detox center in Texas is particularly important.

 Alcohol detox in Texas can take a couple of weeks.
 You will experience emotions you might not recognize.
-You will experience side-effects that can be scary.
-Side effects of alcohol detox in Texas is split between short and long periods.
-It’s broken up because the symptoms you feel within the first 24 hours are much different than those between two and three days.
-Symptoms during the first 24 hours are:
+You might experience side effects that can be scary.
+Side effects of alcohol detox in Texas are split between short and long periods.
+It’s broken up because the symptoms you feel within the first twenty-four hours are much different than the symptoms you might experience between two and three days.
+Symptoms during the first twenty-four hours might include:

 - Shaky hands